YV3399/E-jet-family-YV/Documentation/guide.markdown

 - 8: **V/S wheel**.
 Select vertical speed when in VS mode.
 - 13: **NAV button**.
 Select NAV lateral mode.
 When navigation source is FMS1 or FMS2, engage LNAV mode (track flight plan); when navigation source is NAV1 or NAV2, engage VOR mode (track VOR radial).
-(NAVIGATION SOURCE SELECTION NOT IMPLEMENTED YET).
 - 14: **APP button**.
 Arms lateral and vertical approach mode: lateral mode LOC (localizer) is armed, and becomes active when the localizer is captured;
   vertical mode GS (glideslope) is armed, and becomes active when the